 8. Where possible avoid areas of dense vegetation, especially where stocked with sheep.

 What is the best way to remove a tick?
 There are many ‘traditional’ methods such as placing a cigarette on the tick, applying liquids and oils to suffocate the tick, none of these are 100% effective.
 The only way to remove an embedded tick is to grasp the head with tweezers as closely to the skin as possible.
-Then with gently applied pressure draw the tweezers back in an anticlockwise upward direction, having removed the tick wipe the bite area with an antiseptic – see illustration 6.
+Then with gently applied pressure draw the tweezers back in an anticlockwise upward direction, having removed the tick wipe the bite area with an antiseptic.
 It is now possible to buy specially designed tick tweezers for use in pets and humans.
-Official recommendation is that if you have been bitten by a tick and it has been removed, the next step is to consult your doctor, some even suggest keeping the dead tick incase it needs to be examined for Lyme’s disease.
+Official recommendation is that if you have been bitten by a tick and it has been removed, the next step is to consult your doctor, some even suggest keeping the dead tick in case it needs to be examined for Lyme’s disease.
 Remember dogs also pick up ticks so regular inspection and removal where necessary is equally as important.
+For more information on ticks and Lyme’s disease visit the Lyme Disease UK website – HERE.

-With regards to Dartmoor obviously there are numerous sheep and increasingly areas of dense bracken both of which are associated with ticks.
+With regards to Dartmoor obviously there are numerous sheep and increasingly areas of dense bracken (due to the reduced stocking rates on the moor)both of which are associated with ticks.
 Farmers realise the problem and will regularly treat their livestock with applications designed to control ticks.
 In the case of sheep, especially those grazing moorland, the best treatment have always been dips.
 Up until this year there have been two types, OP’s or organo phoshpates which contain diazinon and Non-Op’s or cypermethrin based dips.
 Diazinon will give 6 weeks protection against ticks and cypermethrin will provide 8 weeks cover.
 So clearly where farmers are using such products their livestock are not adding to the tick burden.
-OP’s have had a bad press over the past 10 years or so and some farmers will not use them and so use the alternative cypermethrin products.
-However, the Veterinary Medicines Directorate who are the governmental body that regulate the animal health pharmaceutical industry have in their wisdom suspended the licence for cypermethrin dips.
-This now means that the only option the farmer has of controlling ticks by the dipping method is to use Op’s.
+OP’s have had a bad press over the past 10 years or so and some farmers will not use them and so use the alternative cypermethrin products which come in a pour-on presentation.
+Other chemicals also available as pour-ons are deltamethrin and alphacypermethrin.
+This now means that the only option the farmer has of controlling ticks by the dipping method is to use OP’s.
 As mentioned a few don’t want to use such preparations and so there is the possibility that their sheep will not be treated for ticks.
 This will result in the animals health suffering and the rise in the uncontrolled tick population.
 On some of the Welsh mountains if sheep, especially lambs, are not treated with tick controls they will be dead within a day, such is the extent of the tick infestation.
+It is also worth noting that deer can also be hosts to the sheep tick and their numbers seem to be increasing on the Moor.

 But please don’t get the impression that Dartmoor is infested with life threatening ticks, yes they are present but with sensible precautions the risk of infection is minimal.
 By no means is this problem exclusive to Dartmoor, the problem is becoming a countrywide concern that is not just restricted to upland, moors and heaths.